 It is no surprise that U.S. trade policy has dominated global news, and potential tariffs have introduced uncertainty into international trade.
 While the direct effects of tariffs on trade are widely understood, the anticipation of such measures has influenced commodity markets.

-Concurrently, wheat markets have experienced upward pressure, driven by a combination of factors including weather-related risks, dollar strength, and trade uncertainty.
+Concurrently, wheat markets experienced upward pressure, driven by a combination of factors including weather-related risks, dollar strength, and trade uncertainty.
 As a result, between January 1 and February 19, Kansas City Board of Trade (KBOT) wheat futures increased by 11%, Chicago Board of Trade (CBOT) by 8%, and Minneapolis Grain Exchange (MGEX) by 7%.
 Although prices have since retreated, we are sharing background on the factors that influenced the recent rally and highlight some of the lingering impacts.

 Trade and Currency